 What is the position?

 Since the UK voted to leave the European Union in June 2016, much has been written and discussed.
 Commentary has ranged from the childish to the provocative and from the ill-considered to the insightful and interesting.

-Whether a deal is reached or not by March 2019, the full process could extend far beyond this date given the extent to which our laws, regulations, and economic activity are now woven into the fabric of the European model.
+Whether a deal is reached or not in the coming weeks, the full process could extend far beyond the exit date given the extent to which our laws, regulations, and economic activity are now woven into the fabric of the European model.

 Plan and manage risk

 Even if businesses do not themselves trade with European organisations they may still have customers who do, and in any event this is about more than direct trade.
 Businesses that buy parts or materials from Europe, for example, will be affected by exchange rates and this may push up the cost of production and supply.
 Similarly businesses that export to Europe will want to take full advantage of those same exchange rate fluctuations to make hay while the sun shines.

 Our advice is to use this time of uncertainty to plan your strategy and prepare for changes to come.
 This process should take into account your business’s risk appetite.
 Specifically, the following may be helpful as a starting point:

 As a first step, businesses which would suffer heavily from a loss of trade with the EU should carry out an analysis of that trade and the risks which the current position presents.
 For example, would the imposition of standard world trade tariffs (“SWT Tariffs”) make your products uncompetitive in EU markets?
 If so, are there any steps the business can take to improve its margins?
 Such steps would obviously benefit both EU and non-EU exports.